naseryyash/go-card-game/README.md

 # go-card-game
 This project is my first project in Golang.
 It is aimed at teaching the basics of Golang to beginners.

-It covers a wide variety of Go syntax and concepts, some of which are as follows:
+It covers the following Go syntax and concepts:

 1) Basic Go syntax
 	- packages